 Education and Training

-Most employers require regulatory compliance consultants to hold at least a bachelor’s degree in a related field, such as law, business administration or healthcare administration.
-Some may give preference to candidates with an advanced degree, such as an MBA with a specialization in healthcare management.
+Employers may require regulatory compliance consultants to hold at least a bachelor’s degree in a related field, such as law, business administration or healthcare management.
+Some will give preference to candidates with an advanced degree, such as an MBA with a specialization in Healthcare Management.

-Employers can be confident that graduates of a business administration program with a specialization in healthcare management are able to:
+Graduates of a business administration with a specialization in healthcare management program should be prepared to: